tinsaye-simeneh/simple_design/README.md

-# Simple_design_-react.js
+# Simple_design_landing-page
-A simple landing page that built for the company called simple design and it includes user login and signup pages.
+A simple landing page that built for the company called simple design using react.js and it includes user login and signup pages.